Blssngx/lingofi/README.md

 - **AI-Powered Services**: From chat-based transaction initiations to image processing for document verification, Lingofi harnesses AI to enhance user experience and accessibility.
 - **Cross-Platform Accessibility**: Built with `rn-ai`, Lingofi is accessible across multiple platforms, ensuring a wide-reaching impact and usability.

+## Logo

+The logo was generated using a font called Yardings 12 (https://fonts.google.com/share?selection.family=Plaster|Yarndings+12).
+By typing the letter 'a'.